Sealyham Terriers

 Sealyham Terriers originated in Wales, England.
-Capt.
-John Edwards is credited with
+Captain John Edwards is

 The Sealyham is an alert and fearless breed with a long and low body which was well suited to